Meet the Oscar winner for costumes who made Black Panther look fierce

 "We work 16-hour days, seven days a week.
 Preproduction can be fairly civilized, but once you're shooting, you have no life," Makovsky says with a laugh.
 Granted, you do it for a certain amount of time, and you can have time off.
 But still, people need to work and get their health insurance and make money."

 Carter is even more candid when reflecting on the trade-offs she made for her passion.
-A widow, she more than once considered having children, for example, but never did.
+A widow, she more than once considered having children but never did.

 "We don't have a normal life," she says.
 "We give this life to the storytelling medium of filmmaking.
 We love it so much that we are willing to sacrifice."